SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 #### Subpresenter

 Each style follows a cascading style, starting from `.application`.
-The following snippet defines three styles.
+Here are three styles:

 ```
 .application.label.header